Our Governing Board

 The governing board of NOCHI is composed of a blend of industry and civic leaders.

-Ti Martin is co-proprietor of The Commander’s Family of Restaurants, which includes Commander’s Palace, Café Adelaide and the Swizzle Stick Bar, SoBou and Brennan’s (Houston).
+Ti Martin is co-proprietor of The Commander’s Family of Restaurants, which includes Commander’s Palace, Picnic Provisions & Whiskey, SoBou, and Brennan’s (Houston).
 A renowned ambassador for New Orleans’ unique brand of hospitality and a self- proclaimed “cocktail chick,” Ti has written three cookbooks and released a new book and documentary about her mother, Ella Brennan, in 2017.

 Dickie Brennan worked for two decades in kitchens all around the world and then proceeded to build a restaurant group that now includes Palace Café, Dickie Brennan’s Steakhouse, Bourbon House and Tableau.
 Dickie is an active member of the culinary and hospitality industry and currently serves on the Louisiana Travel Promotion Association Board and National Restaurant Association Board.